manishavi/JS-ELQ/JavaScript-Eloquent/Notes.md

 `Object.assign` function copies all properties from one object into another.

 `Arrays` are just a kind of object specialized for storing sequences of things.typeof [], produces "object".

+## Mutability

+Bindings can also be changeable or constant, but this is separate from the way their values behave.
+Even though number values don’t change, you can use a `let` binding to keep track of a changing number by changing the value the binding points at.
+Similarly, though a `const` binding to an object can itself not be changed and will continue to point at the same object, the contents of that object might change.

+When you compare objects with JavaScript’s `==` operator, it compares by identity: it will produce true only if both objects are precisely the same value.
+Comparing different objects will return false, even if they have identical properties.
+There is no “deep” comparison operation built into JavaScript, which compares objects by contents, but it is possible to write it yourself.